JayPeaa/milestone2/readme.md

 * milestone2 (Project Folder)
 * assets (folder)
+    * css (folder)
+    * data (folder)
+    * davicon
+    * js (folder)
     * vendor (folder)
         * images (folder)
         * video (folder)
-    * css (folder)
-        *animate.css (file)
-        *bootstrap.min.css (file)
-        *style.css (file)
-    *js (folder)
-        *customJqry (file)
-    *vendor (folder)
-        *images (folder)
-        *video (folder)
-    *Data (folder)

-Index.html and Readme.md are both located in the main project folder.
+Index.html and Readme.md are both located in the main project folder as are the wireframes for the initial design.

-The vendor folder contains any 3rd party assets such as photos, video and audio materials for which proper approval has been sort for reuse prior to posting.
+The vendor folder contains any 3rd party assets such as photos, video and audio materials for which proper approval has been attained prior to use.

 # Credits

-Some text was taken from Wikipedia for use on this site as this project is for educational purposes only (https://en.wikipedia.org/wiki/Economic_inequality).
 The favicon was generated by a 3rd party site: https://favicon.io/favicon-generator/.

 # Images and Media

 All images and media used on this site have been labelled for reuse / non-commercial and are for educational purposes only.
-Google images licensing tools have been utilised in sourcing content where content has not been provided by the code institute specifically.
-Express consent has been attained via email for any other 3rd party content.
+Google images licensing tools have been utilised in sourcing content.
+Express consent has been attained via email for any other 3rd party content namely the video.

-Credit for header image: By Sanjiban ghosh - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=37475284